Mohammed-Alama/pig_latin/README.md

 idea come from  Martyr2's Mega Project Ideas List!

-using https://www.wikihow.com/Speak-Pig-Latin as refrence for ruls
+using https://www.wikihow.com/Speak-Pig-Latin as refrence for rules